MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Which users get which update channel depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test.
 To help you make this decision, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

+To ensure you can test new updates to Office before deploying them to your entire organization, we recommend creating two deployment rings:

-We recommend identifying a small group of representative users who can pilot new features of Office,and deploying the Semi-Annual (Targeted) channel to them.
-This group should cover critical business functions and their devices should include all your critical line-of-business applications, add-ins, and macros.
-This group--the **Pilot Deployment Ring**--will receive updates six months ahead of the rest of your organization.
+- Pilot deployment ring: A small group of representative users who can pilot new features of Office.
+This ring will use Semi-Annual (Targeted) channel.
+The users should include people from different areas of the organization and their devices should include all your critical line-of-business applications, add-ins, and macros.
+This ring will receive updates six months ahead of the rest of your organization.

-You should deploy the Semi-Annual Channel to the remainder of your users as part of the  **Broad Deployment Ring**.
+- Broad deployment ring: The remaining users in your organization will be part of the broad deployment ring an will use the Semi-Annual Channel.

 > [!NOTE]
-> **Best practice:** We recommend creating a Pilot Deployment Ring of a small group of representative users and deploying the Semi-Annual Channel (Targeted) to them.
-Deploy the Semi-Annual Channel (the Broad Deployment Ring)to the rest of your organization.
+> **Best practice:** We recommend creating a pilot peployment ring of a small group of representative users and deploying the Semi-Annual Channel (Targeted) to them.
+Deploy the Semi-Annual Channel to the rest of your organization (the Broad Deployment Ring).
 This process ensures a six-month lead time for testing new  Office feature updates before they're deployed to your entire organization.

 ## Step 3 - Choose what Office applications to deploy

 You can choose what product suite to deploy and, within the suite, which Office applications to include.
-Applications that are initially excluded can be added back later, just as applications that are initially included can be removed later.
+Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.
 When deciding what to deploy, consider the following:

 - We recommend Office 365 ProPlus for most organizations, as that xx.
 - Microsoft supports different versions of Project and Visio running alongside  Office 365 ProPlus.
 Customers can use their existing Project and Visio MSI versions, or deploy the Click-to-Run versions that support traditional volume licensing and Office 365 licensing models.
 We recommend xx as a best practice.